-Water that leaks through and around ceiling light fixtures falls into two broad categories: plumbing leaks or natural water leaks from rain or melting snow.
+Water that leaks through and around ceiling light fixtures fall into two broad categories: plumbing leaks or natural water leaks from rain or melting snow.
 Common sources within those categories:

 - Copper pipes that have burst or have developed pinhole leaks

 - Faulty pipe connectors that produce water leaks

 - Ill-fitting upstairs bathtub or shower drain assemblies

 - Leaking drainage pipes leading from tubs, showers, and sinks to the sewer stack

 - Rain leaking through exterior flashing around the chimney, skylights, or plumbing or venting protrusions in the roof.

 - Frozen, clogged gutters that form ice dams, forcing snowmelt under shingles and into the attic

 Permanent Repairs of Ceiling Leaks

-Once you have protected your home and located the source of the water leak, you have more breathing room to permanently fix the leak.
+Once you have protected your home and located the source of the water leak, you have more breathing room to fix the leak permanently.

 - Replace copper pipes with plastic PEX pipes.

 - Check on your shower or tub's overflow drain.

 - Remove the shower or tub drain assembly, clean out the old plumber's putty, and replace with new putty.